JohnPettigrew/rails-side-project-summer/Project-outline.md

 - ~As a visitor, I cannot create projects until I am logged in, so that the system can manage project ownership and updates.~
 - ~As a member, I can reset my password if I forget it, so that I can access my account.~
 - ~As a member, I can add public contact details to my account (email, web, social, bio), so that people can see who I am and get in touch.~
+- ~As a member, I can connect my Twitter account so that I can use my Twitter avatar and also get updates to my projects tweeted automatically.~
 - ~As a project owner, I can add a GitHub/Bitbucket/whatever link to my project, so that people can see the code and the project's current state.~
-- As an admin, I can delete any entry so that we can avoid unwanted or erroneous content.
+- ~As an admin, I can delete any entry so that we can avoid unwanted or erroneous content.~
+- As an admin, I can ~delete or~ suspend any user, so that we can avoid unwanted or erroneous accounts.
+- As an admin, I can edit or delete any project, so that we can avoid mistakes and unwanted content.
 - As an admin, I can send update emails to people who have signed up for updates about \#SideProjectSummer so that they get those updates.
-- As an admin, I can edit any entry, so that we can avoid mistakes and unwanted content.
-- As an admin, I can delete or suspend any user, so that we can avoid unwanted or erroneous accounts.

 ### Nice to have

+- ~As a visitor, I can see a gravatar for any user account so that I can easily identify people from their standard online visual identity.~
 - As a visitor, I can sign up to a mailing list to get updates about \#SideProjectSummer.
 - As a project owner, I can add updates to my project so that people can see how we're doing.
 - As a member, I can ask to get updates on the status of a particular project.